CommonRoad/commonroad-autoware-interface/README.md

 ### autoware.universe setup
 First log in to the docker registry `docker login gitlab.lrz.de:5005`.
-Then to the dockerimage just run the comand to start the container: `rocker --nvidia --x11 --user --volume $HOME/workspace/autoware:$HOME/autoware --volume $HOME/workspace/workspace:$HOME/workspace -- gitlab.lrz.de:5005/cps/dfg-car:autoware-universe`.
+Then to the dockerimage just run the comand to start the container: `rocker --nvidia --x11 --user --volume $HOME/workspace/autoware:$HOME/autoware --volume $HOME/workspace/workspace:$HOME/workspace -- ghcr.io/autowarefoundation/autoware-universe:galactic-latest-prebuilt`.
 It will fetch the image from the container registry of this repository.

-Setup the autoware repository:
+Setup the autoware repository in the container:
-   - `rocker --nvidia --x11 --user --volume $HOME/workspace/autoware:$HOME/autoware --volume $HOME/workspace/workspace:$HOME/workspace -- ghcr.io/autowarefoundation/autoware-universe:galactic-latest-prebuilt`
    - `sudo apt update`
    - `source /opt/ros/galactic/setup.bash`
    - `rosdep update`